Irlanda3/javascript/README.md

 # javascript

 This is JavaScript practice. following tutorials
-Tuts from 3wschools google coursera and YouTube exercism.io hackerrank..
+Tuts from 3wschools google Coursera and YouTube exercism.io hackerrank..